BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 - Get session articles/links
 - Get progress status of a session
 - Get list of classes from your major
-- Send daily notification on the schedule at 00:00 GMT
-- Update student progress for today's session (VC, Forum, and assignments will not be updated)
+- Update student progress for today's session at 00:00 GMT or 07:00 in WIB (VC, Forum, and assignments will not be updated)

 ## Third party Apps Used
 - [Chrome driver](https://chromedriver.chromium.org/downloads)